HiBandan/modelTissueDeformation/README.md

 ![alt text](https://github.com/HiBandan/vertexModel/blob/main/logo/vertexModel-2.0.png)

-This is a program for simulating emergence of tissue flow and deformation using vertex model, where experimentally aquired cell shapes are approximated by polygons.
+This is a program for simulating emergence of tissue flow and deformation using 2D-vertex model, where experimentally aquired cell shape from the sagittal section of an animal is approximated by polygons.

 Application: in progress